ArthurGartner/ArthurCanCode/README.md

-# ArthurCanCode
+# Arthur can code

-Catalog of simple completed projects.
+Catalog of simple completed projects to demonstrate competency across the implemented software languages and frameworks.